terra-money/docs/docs/validator/faq.md

 When Luna holders delegate their Luna to a validator, they are ***staking.*** Staking increases a validator's weight, which helps them, and in return delegators get rewarded.

 The Columbus-5 Mainnet is a public Proof-Of-Stake (PoS) blockchain.
 This means a validator's weight (total stake) is determined by the amount of staking tokens (Luna) they delegate to themselves plus the Luna bonded to them by external delegators.
-The weight of a validator determines wether or not they are an active validator, how frequently they can propose a block, and how much revenue they will obtain.
-Validators with a higher weight can propose more blocks, and in turn make more revenue.
+The weight of a validator determines whether or not they are an active validator and how frequently they can propose a block.
+Validators with a higher weight will propose more blocks, and in turn make more revenue.

-Only the top 130 validators with the most weight will be active validators.
+The validator active set is made up of 130 validators, who hold the most Luna.
+The bottom validator’s stake always forms the barrier for entry into thenetwork.
+Creating a validator with more stake than the bottom validator is the only way to enter the active set.
 If validators double-sign, or are frequently offline, they risk their staked Luna (including Luna delegated by users) being "slashed" by the protocol to penalize negligence and misbehavior.

 ### What is a delegator?

-Delegators are Luna holders who want to recieve staking rewards without the responsibilty of running a validator.
-Through Terra Station (check out the [Terra website](https://terra.money) to download), a user can delegate Luna to a validator and in exchange recieve a part of a validator's revenue.
+Delegators are Luna holders who want to receive staking rewards without the responsibility of running a validator.
+Through Terra Station, a user can delegate Luna to a validator and in exchange receive a part of a validator's revenue.
 For more detail on how revenue is distributed, see [What are the incentives to stake?](#what-are-the-incentives-to-stake) and [What is a validator's commission?](#what-is-a-validator's-commission).

-By sharing revenue with validators, delegators also share responsibility.
-If a validator misbehaves, each of its delegators can be partially penalized or `slashed` in proportion to their stake.
+Delegators share the benefits and rewards of staking with their Validator.
+If a Validator is successful, its delegators will consistently share in the rewards structure.
+If a Validator is slashed, the delegator’s stake will be also be slashed.
 This is why delegators should perform due-diligence on validators before delegating.
 Delegators can also diversify by spreading their stake over multiple validators.

 Delegators play a critical role in the system, as they are responsible for choosing validators.
 Being a delegator is not a passive role.
-Delegators should remain vigilant and actively monitor the actions of their validators, and switch if the validator misbehaves.
+Delegators should remain vigilant, actively monitor the actions of their validators, and redelegate whenever they feel their current validator does not meet their needs.

 ## Becoming a Validator